nicksergeant/billmonster/README.md

 The script uses [keyring](http://pypi.python.org/pypi/keyring/), which uses a local password storage backend to retrieve passwords.
 On OS X, the Keychain is used by default.

+## Account and username configuration

+See the provided .config sample file in the repo.
+Copy that file to ~/.billmonster and create configuration sections for each provider you would like to use.
+Multiple accounts per provider is also supported (see the sample).

 ## Usage and supported providers

 ### AESSuccess.org: